 Button: Your end-users will need to click on the requisite buttons at the tooltip to proceed to the next step.

-Element: Your end-users will need to click on the element that you highlighted in your UI.
+Element: Your end-users must click on the element you highlighted in your UI.

 In most cases, selecting the “Element” option is more appropriate since the URL will only change when users interact with your UI.

-In this example, I aim to guide my end-users to click on the Users page using a Tooltip.
+I aim to guide my end-users to click on the Users page using a Tooltip in this example.